grafana/alloy/docs/sources/reference/components/prometheus/prometheus.exporter.windows.md

 ## Wrapping of regex strings

 Some collector blocks such as [scheduled_task][] accept a regular expression as a string argument.
-`prometheus.exporter.windows` will prefix some regex string arguments with `^(?:` and will suffix them with `)$`.
+`prometheus.exporter.windows` will prefix some regular expression string arguments with `^(?:` and will suffix them with `)$`.
 For example, if a user sets an `exclude` argument to `".*"`, Alloy will set it to `"^(?:.*)$"`.

-To find out if a particular regex argument will be wrapped, refer to the collector block documentation.
+To find out if a particular regular expression argument will be wrapped, refer to the collector block documentation.

 {{< admonition type="note" >}}
-The wrapping may change the behaviour of your regex.
+The wrapping may change the behaviour of your regular expression.
-For example, the `e.*` regex would normally match both the "service" and "email" strings.
+For example, the `e.*` regular expression would normally match both the "service" and "email" strings.
 However, `^(?:e.*)$` would only match "email".
 {{< /admonition >}}